Skip to content

 Immediately after a hair transplant, it’s important to avoid any hairstyles that put pressure on the scalp or hair follicles.
 The scalp needs time to heal, and the newly transplanted hair follicles are very delicate during this period.

 When you can start styling your hair after a transplant really depends on your personal healing process, as it varies between individuals.
-Generally, once the hair follicles are firmly established and the scalp has healed, you can safely get a haircut.
+Generally, once the hair follicles are firmly secure and the scalp has healed, you can safely get a haircut.
 This usually happens after 1 month, but again, this timeline can be person-specific.
 The earliest you could scissor cut your hair would be after passing the 14-day recovery period, after which your donor site is well-healed.
+A full article on how long it takes grafts to become secure after your hair transplant can be read here.

 Cutting your hair too short, without allowing enough time, can expose the scalp to injury and infection.
 Studies have shown that a well-taken-care of scalp after transplant with less tension and trauma provides much better results.2,3